ferzcam/ferzcam/README.md

 - 🤙 Hi there, I am Fernando ([@ferzcam](https://github.com/ferzcam)).
-- 🔭 I’m currently a MS student in Computer Science at KAUST 🧑‍🔬
+- 🔭 I’m currently a Ph.D. student in Computer Science at KAUST 🧑‍🔬
 - 🌱 I’m currently working on ML, ontologies, and category theory.
 - 📫 How to reach me: ferzcam@gmail.com